ucb-152/lab6/README.md

 ## Setup
-Follow the steps below to setup the Tranium instance you will be using for the lab.
+Follow the steps below to set up the Tranium instance you will be using for the lab.

 ### Launch and Configure Tranium Instance
 To begin working on Tranium, follow the instructions in [AWS_SETUP.md](/AWS_SETUP.md)